Mahler & Sibelius Songs // Pauliina Tukiainen // Photo: Lucia Rose Buffa

 Photo: Lucia Rose Buffa

-This year, he will appear as ‘Nettuno’ in Francesca Caccini’s La Liberazione di Ruggiero at the Buxton International Festival (Vache Baroque/Jonathan Darnbourne).
-He also toured C. Monteverdi’s L’Orfeo with Lautten Compagney Berlin, performing the roles of Caronte (Bayreuth & Hamburg) and Plutone/Pastore (Salzburg).
-Other recent operatic appearances include a role in Montéclair’s Jephté with the Mozarteum and the Centre de Musique Baroque de Versailles (2025), Count Almaviva in Mozart’s Le nozze di Figaro with the Mozarteum OpernStudio (2024), and the roles of Kappadozier/Fünfter Jude in R. Strauss’ Salome and Dandini in G. Rossini’s La Cenerentola, both at the Immling Festival (2023).
+In 2026 he appears as Nettuno in La liberazione di Ruggiero at the Buxton International Festival with Vache Baroque under Jonathan Darbourne.
+He also toured L’Orfeo with Lautten Compagney Berlin, performing the roles of Caronte in Bayreuth and Hamburg, and Plutone/Pastore in Salzburg (2025).
+Further engagements include the title role in Jephté (S. P. de Montclair) with the Centre de Musique Baroque de Versailles and the Mozarteum (2025), Count Almaviva in Le nozze di Figaro with the Mozarteum OpernStudio (2024), and the roles of Kappadozier/Fünfter Jude in Salome and Dandini in La Cenerentola at the Immling Festival (2023).

-He studied singing at the Universität Mozarteum Salzburg and read Music at New College, Oxford, where he was a Choral Scholar.
+He studied singing at the Universität Mozarteum Salzburg and read Music at New College Oxford, where he was a Choral Scholar.
+He is a laureate of the 2025 Gustav Mahler Academy, a Projecto Canção Young Artist (2025), and a Haydeneum Scholarship holder (2025).
 His current teachers are Robert Dean and David Kempster.

 Biography not to be reproduced without prior permission.
 Please contact Filippo directly for any up-to-date version.